There are 25 different types of bats in California out of the 1,400 species of bats documented across the globe.

 4. Desert Red Bat

-The Desert Red Bat, also known as the Western Red Bat (Lasiurus blossevillii), are types of bats in California that travels throughout the winter months.
+The Desert Red Bat, also known as the Western Red Bat (Lasiurus blossevillii), is a type of bat in California that travels throughout the winter months.

 It travels to southern America during the winter and then returns to its northern home during summer.
 They use the color of their bodies to help them blend in with the fallen leaves of the forest while they are hibernating there.